Madison County Courthouse (Virginia)

-Madison County Courthouse is a historic courthouse located at Madison, serving Madison County, Virginia.
+Madison County Courthouse is a historic courthouse located in Madison, serving Madison County, Virginia.
 It was built in 1828, and is a two-story, brick temple-form structure.
 On the facade the ground floor becomes an open arcade four-bays wide and one-bay deep.
 The gable roof is topped by a tall octagonal domed cupola.
 The building features a Tuscan order entablature with Tuscan pediments at either end.

-It was listed on the National Register of Historic Places in 1969.
+The building was listed on the National Register of Historic Places in 1969.
 It is located in the Madison County Courthouse Historic District.